rackerlabs/rackspace-how-to/content/vmware-services/vmware-server-virt-faq.md

 #### Can I have a clone or template created at a scheduled time interval?

-You can do this in an automated fashion with the VM Recovery service, or manually at your preferred times within the customer portal.
+You can do this in an automated fashion with the VM Recovery service or manually at your preferred times within the customer portal.

 #### How do I create and delete clones or templates?